Sign In / Sign Out

 - ASU Home

 - Map and Locations

 American College Health Association.
-American College Health Association-National College Health Assessment and Supplemental Questions: Arizona State University Spring 2017.
-Baltimore: American College Health Association; Spring 2017 (n=2,096).
+American College Health Association-National College Health Assessment: Arizona State University Spring Metro Phoenix Campuses 2018.
+Baltimore: American College Health Association; Spring 2018 (n=1,304).

 How much sleep do I need?

 Sleep needs differ among individuals and change with a variety of factors including age, mental and physical health and sleep debt.
 Within a 24-hour cycle, the average sleep needed is: